yve-syyan/Hadoop_ConsumptionData/README.md

-# CSCI 5751 Project 2 - Team Tin
+# Data Preprocessing on Hadoop

 ## Table of Contents
 - [Background](#background)